 How to Evaluate the Effectiveness of Your Recruiting Sources

-1. Determine the bar for measuring source effectiveness.
+1. Determine key metrics for measuring source effectiveness.

-What is effective for one organization may not be effective for another.
+What is effective and most important to one organization may not be relevant to another.
 Do you want your resource to:

 - Gather numerous applications?